Deep Learning for Sea Surface Temperature Reconstruction under Cloud Occlusion: Satellite Data Set for algorithm development

-As is evident from the figure, both the baseline and its unbiased version have limitations.
-The statistical baseline can differ significantly from the specific day under consideration, while the unbiased version is usually closer to reality but may negatively impact specific regions of the grid.
+Figure~\ref{fig:climatology} shows an example of daily climatology and its unbiased version.
+As is evident from the figure, both the daily climatology and its unbiased version have limitations because the climatology can differ significantly from the specific day under consideration.
+The unbiased version is usually closer to reality but still not capable of capturing the single day values.
+For our experiments, we trained the model to learn the residual information with respect to climatology.